Costly Hiring Mistakes and How to Avoid Them

 Labor

-You already know how much effort is involved in recruiting a candidate.
+You already know the effort involved in recruiting a candidate.
 If you make a hiring mistake, there’s a good chance you’ll have to do it all over again.
-This means duplicate labor and a negative impact on morale for the staff involved in the repeat hire.
+This results in duplicate labor and a negative impact on the morale of the staff involved in the repeat hire.

 Considering these factors, it’s in your company’s best interest to do everything it can to prevent hiring mistakes proactively.